wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

 ## Partners

-Salesforce requirs of their Partners to employ people with these certifications:
+Salesforce requires its Partners to employ people with these certifications:

+   *  <a href="#CSPD1">Platform Developer I</a>
    *  <a href="#SalesCloud">Sales Cloud Consultant</a>
    *  <a href="#ServiceCloud">Service Cloud Consultant</a>
-   *  <a href="#CSPD1">Platform Developer I</a>
    *  <a href="#CommunityCloud">Community Cloud Consultant</a>
    *  <a href="#MarketingCloud">Marketing Cloud Consultant</a>
    *  <a href="#Pardot1">Pardot Consultant</a>